FlorentCLMichel/Bigint/Readme.md

 It currently implements comparison of two Bigints, addition, subtraction, multiplication, Euclidean division, modulo, exponentiation by an integer, summation of the digits, primality test, and a simple algorithm to find the first prime numbers.

 The library `BigInt2` removes the support for different bases but is more efficient for multiplication and division of large numbers.
+It also includes a simple random number generator.

 ### Use